JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/input_output.rst

      NSV    = 0
    /

-&NAM_LUNITn is the name of the first namelist of this file, the / character indicates the end of the list of information.
-These namelist parameters are defined by VAR = VALUE and these prescriptions are separated from each others by a comma and a blank character.
+:code:`&NAM_LUNITn` is the name of the first namelist of this file, the / character indicates the end of the list of information.
+These namelist parameters are defined by :code:`VAR = VALUE` and these prescriptions are separated from each others by a comma and a blank character.
 Note that you can use more than one line to give a namelist, but in this case it is imperative to let a blank character at the end of each line.

 .. tip::